 1-Week Ancient Capitals Tour

-This 1-week itinerary, heading north from Bangkok, enables you to trace the nation's legacy back to its ancient seats of power.
-First, you'll head north to Ayutthaya -- the capital of Siam until the late 18th century -- and then you'll carry on via Phitsanulok to Sukhothai and Si Satchanalai, the very origins of the Kingdom of Siam, before finally ending up in the ancient Lanna capital of Chiang Mai, which became a part of Siam/Thailand only in the early 20th century.
-Pack light for this journey, as you'll be carrying your own luggage some of the way.
+This 1-week itinerary, heading north from Bangkok, traces the nation’s legacy back to its ancient seats of power.
+First, you’ll head north to Ayutthaya—the capital of Siam until the late 18th century—and then you’ll carry on via Phitsanulok to Sukhothai and Si Satchanalai, the birthplace of the Kingdom of Siam (it was here that Thai language, art, and architecture as we know it today began).
+Final stop is the the ancient Lanna capital of Chiang Mai, which became a part of Siam/Thailand only in the early 20th century.
+The journey can be made by a combination of bus and train, though I'd recommend hiring a driver, which offers more comfort and flexibility.

 Day 2: Bang Pa-In, Lopburi & Ayutthaya -- Arrange a car and driver from the hotel to take you to these two destinations near Ayutthaya, allowing half a day for each site.
 Bang Pa-In is not an ancient Siamese capital, but it is a royal retreat that was particularly popular in the reign of King Chulalongkorn (r.
 1868-1910); the curious mix of Thai and Western colonial architecture makes a striking contrast with the ruins at Ayutthaya.